BYUCS235/Quicksort-Lab/README.md

 ## Testing

 You can compile and run the tests to generate the output files.
 Compare the output files to the provided key files to know if your solution is correct.

+`scratch.cpp` is provided as a convenience for you.
+Use it to write your own test cases.